 Classification of pandemic cases

 The AZDHS data contained a large number of H1N1 cases observed during the 2009 pandemic.
 Because the data did not explicitly differentiate between pre-2009 and post-2009 H1N1 lineages, we used the best available information on season of circulation to separate pandemic cases form normal, seasonal H1N1 cases.
-In the United States, the first wave of the 2009 H1N1 pandemic occurred during the spring and summer of 2009, falling within the 2008-2009 AZDHS influenza season, and the second pandemic wave occurred during the fall and early winter of the 2009-2010 AZDHS season (40), so we assumed that all H1N1 cases observed in either season were part of the first or second pandemic waves.
+In the United States, the first wave of the 2009 H1N1 pandemic occurred during the spring and summer of 2009, falling within the 2008-2009 AZDHS influenza season, and the second pandemic wave occurred during the fall and early winter of the 2009-2010 AZDHS season (40), so we assumed that all H1N1 cases observed in these two seasons were part of the first or second pandemic waves, respectively.
 It is possible that some pre-pandemic H1N1 cases occurring early in the 2008-2009 season were mis-classified as pandemic cases.
-But due to the dramatic increase in the number of recorded H1N1 cases during the first pandemic wave (Table \1), and due to the distinct age distribution of H1N1 incidence shown in the data during the 2008-2009 season (Fig. 5B), we are confident that the majority of 2008-2009 season H1N1 cases were indeed part of the first pandemic wave.
+But due to the dramatic increase in the number of recorded H1N1 cases during the first pandemic wave (Table 1), and due to the distinct age distribution of H1N1 incidence shown in the data during the 2008-2009 season (Fig. 5B), we are confident that the majority of 2008-2009 season H1N1 cases were indeed part of the first pandemic wave.

 The INSIGHT study began collecting data in response to the 2009 pandemic, and did not capture the first pandemic wave.
 Few H1N1 cases were recorded during the second pandemic wave in the Northern and Southern Hemispheres (Table 2, 2009-2010 Northern Hemisphere season, 2010 Southern Hemisphere season), and signals in the INSIGHT data were inherently weak, so we did not analyze these pandemic data.